jonniek/mpv-scripts/README.md

   `--script-opts=audio=argument` - set audio device on startup

 ### [radio.lua](https://github.com/donmaiq/mpv-scripts/blob/master/radio.lua)
   Loads a radio playlist/file on keybind with ability to save song names into a file.
+Requires idle or idle=once.
   `R script-binding radio-toggle` - toggle radio on runtime
   `r script-binding mark-song`
-  `--script-opts=radiostart=true` - start radio on startup
+  `mpv --no-video --idle=once --script-opts=radio-autostart=yes` - start radio on startup

 ### [trashfileonend.lua](https://github.com/donmaiq/mpv-scripts/blob/master/trashfileonend.lua)
   Allows you to remove one or consecutive files after they have ended playing.
 Settings for different eof-reasons and default behaviour are inside lua settings variable.
 Use with toggling keybind or send command directly with script message.